cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Setting Up Docker Containers in the Gitpod Workspace

 With Docker installed in Gitpod, I created a new Docker file in the the backend-flask folder and used the following code to create my docker container.
-I created a diagram in lucid charts which is shown below, to break down what is happening here.
+I created a diagram in lucid charts which is shown below, to break down what is happening here:

 ```
 # Use the Python 3.10 slim image as the base